CE4G

 PROGRAM DESCRIPTION

-CE4G The Computer Engineering for Good program redefines “solution” by focusing on the ways computers and engineering can be applied to address the disparity.
+CE4G: The Computer Engineering for Good program redefines “solution” by focusing on the ways computers and engineering can be applied to address the disparity.
 Students will go through the process of analyzing real-world problems specifically using developing world technologies and then use Computer and Electrical engineering skills to implement a viable innovative “solution” that can ensure sustainability.
 During the program, students will have lessons on aspects of design conception all the way through implementation.

 WHAT YOU WILL EXPERIENCE